-Small business owner titles can go a long way in establishing yourself as a leader to colleagues, clients and customers—but what title should you choose?
+Small business owner titles can go a long way in establishing yourself as a leader to colleagues, clients, and customers—but what title should you choose?

 When you’re first starting your business, chances are, you’re wearing a lot of hats.
 You’re the business owner—but you’re also acting as the administrative assistant, the accounting manager, the marketing director…you get the picture.

-Let’s take a look at 8 small business owner titles you might want to consider as you grow and scale your business.
+Let’s take a look at 15 job titles you might want to consider as you grow your business.

 Table of Contents